Does this test have other names?

 This test looks for signs of neurosyphilis in your cerebrospinal fluid (CSF).

 Syphilis is a bacterial infection.
-It's a sexually transmitted disease (STD) that
+It's a sexually transmitted infection (STI) that

 can also be spread from a pregnant woman to her fetus.
 Neurosyphilis happens when